TeleMidia/ncl-formats/README.md

 # ncl-formats

-ncl-formats is a NCL document tool for (1) template processing and (2) file convert.
+ncl-formats is a pure-lua tool for (1) template processing and (2) file convert NCL documents.
-It can convert to NCL from the following formats:
+More precisily, it can handle the following formats:

 * web templates languages
   * [Jinja2](http://jinja.pocoo.org)